Miking98/NBA-2K-Player-Ratings/README.md

 I'm a huge NBA 2K fan and have played every game since 2K13 on the Xbox.
 Aside from the game itself, I appreciate the fact that instead of merely updating rosters every year and re-releasing the same game, like most sports video game franchises, 2K makes a concerted effort every year to improve the gameplay and realistically update player ratings based on the past season, which gives each year's release a unique feel.

 For example, in some years, a disproportionate amount of teams feel like they have really deep rosters, while in others there seems to be an oddly large number of really good shooting guards, or a significant number of players clustered around a 77-rating.
-Unsurprisingly, there's not a lot of peer-reviewed academic studies about trends in NBA 2K player ratings floating around on the Internet.
+Unsurprisingly, there's not a lot of peer-reviewed academic studies about trends in NBA 2K player ratings floating around on the Internet, so I wanted to plot the data myself.

-Luckily, however, I took AP Statistics during my senior year of high school.
-And during the year, being geniunely fascinated with what we were learning, I wanted to apply my knowledge to some computer science-related project outside of school, and use statistics to shed light on a real-world question.
-Also, I wanted to sharpen my Python skills, so the logical result was to create this project.